-GRIEF GRIT GLORY A Mother's Extraordinary Journey From Heartbreak To Hope by Pamela Jessup Runner is moving forward in the Morgan James publication process.
+GRIEF GRIT GLORY A Mother's Extraordinary Journey From Heartbreak To Hope by Pamela Jessup Runner was published June 2, 2026 by Morgan James Publishing

-Her debut memoir, Grief Grit Glory: A Mother’s Extraordinary Journey from Heartbreak to Hope, tells the deeply personal story of her son Jonny’s birth with congenital cytomegalovirus (cCMV) and the profound path it created for her family.
-His life led Pamela into a world she never expected—one that challenged systems, redefined motherhood, and revealed the depth of sacrificial love.
+Her debut memoir, Grief Grit Glory: A Mother's Extraordinary Journey from Heartbreak to Hope, shares the deeply personal story of raising her son Jonny and the lessons learned through grief, grit, faith, and unwavering love.

 A memoir is not an autobiography.
 Instead, a memoir focuses on an event or a season of your life.
 Something happens—it changes you.
 The journey is your story.